The University of Saskatchewan (USask) Health Sciences Supports Interprofessional Education

 - We use principles of microlearning, gamification, and co-operative learning in all centrally coordinated events.

 - Events are designed to be meaningful and relevant, understandable, and easily managed.

 - Healthcare professionals will recognize these as salutogenic principles.
 If you are interested in learning more about salutogenesis, check out this blog post.
-It takes about eight minutes to read.
+It takes about five minutes to read.

 Bottom line: All centrally coordinated IPE events are scaffolded active learning opportunities to practice and reflect on team skills.